-Other income, net is largely comprised of interest income/(expense), dividends and franchise taxes.
+Other income, net is largely comprised of interest income/(expense) and dividends.

 Application of Critical Accounting Policies and Accounting Estimates

 A critical accounting policy is one that is both important to the portrayal of our financial condition and results of operation and requires management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.